[HISTORY: Adopted by the Common Council of the City of North Tonawanda 1-15-1962. Amendments noted where applicable.]

 The Building Inspector and Code Enforcement Officer are hereby designated and charged with the duty and obligation of supervising the enforcement of the Property Maintenance Code of the State of New York, with regard to investigation of complaints of violations hereunder, and with regard to bringing enforcement proceedings to enforce the provisions of the same.
 Once court proceedings for enforcement have commenced, inspections will be required to verify that the code violations have been abated.
 These inspections will be performed by the Building Inspector or Code Enforcement Officer and will be subject to the fee schedule set forth in § 24-4D, Fees for inspections.

 The Building Inspector and Code Enforcement Officer are hereby charged and designated as the primary investigatory officers for complaints under the Weed Ordinance and shall also be responsible for sending out the initial notices pursuant to said ordinance and for follow-up inspections.

 Definition.
 An "appearance ticket" is a written notice issued and subscribed to by the Supervising Building Inspector or any Code Enforcement Officer directing a designated person to appear in a designated local criminal court at a designated date and time in connection with his alleged commission of a designated offense.
 A notice conforming to such definition constitutes an appearance ticket regardless of whether it is referred to in some other provision of law as a summons or by any other name or title.

 Authorization.
-The Supervising Building Inspector and any Code Enforcement Officer is hereby authorized to issue and serve an appearance ticket with respect to violations of § 8-5 (Abandoned Vehicles) of the City Code of the City of North Tonawanda.
+The Supervising Building Inspector and any Code Enforcement Officer is hereby authorized to issue and serve an appearance ticket with respect to violations of the City Code of the City of North Tonawanda.